Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Main

-The slowly declining luminosity in the optical and NIR (Figures ~\ref{fig:whole} and ~\ref{fig:lc}) and the broad, long-lived H$\alpha$ line (as shown in \cite{Yang22} and Figures~\ref{fig:optsp} and ~\ref{fig:wifes}) dominating the late-time spectra of SN\,2018evt, both indicate a substantial amount of late-time emission would arise from kinetic energy from the ejecta-CSM interaction converted to radiation \cite{Kotak04}.
-Such an additional energy source leads to a much slower luminosity decline (Figure~\ref{fig:whole} a) as powered by the $^{56}$Co$\rightarrow ^{56}$Fe decay, i.e., $\approx$0.97 mag\,100\,day$^{-1}$.
+The slowly declining luminosity in the optical and NIR ({\bf Figure 1} and {\bf Extended Data Figure 4}) and the broad, long-lived H$\alpha$ line (as shown in \cite{Yang22} and {\bf Extended Data Figures 2, 6}) dominating the late-time spectra of SN\,2018evt, both indicate a substantial amount of late-time emission would arise from kinetic energy from the ejecta-CSM interaction converted to radiation \cite{Kotak04}.
+Such an additional energy source leads to a much slower luminosity decline ({\bf Figure 1} a) as powered by the $^{56}$Co$\rightarrow ^{56}$Fe decay, i.e., $\approx$0.97 mag\,100\,day$^{-1}$.
 In such a context, a cold, dense shell (CDS) develops during the ejecta-CSM interaction, with the CDS being located at a region between the shocked CSM and the shocked ejecta \cite{Chugai04:02ic,Moriya13}.
 This is the region where the SN ejecta and the CSM mix produce suitable conditions that allow the condensation of dust grains on short timescales \cite{Sarangi18:10jl,Szalai19,Sarangi22}.

 Blackbody fitting of the Spectral Energy Distribution (SED) of SN\,2018evt over the optical-to-NIR wavelength range suggests a broad temperature range of around 6400 K to 7000 K during our observations.
-As shown in Figure~\ref{fig:sed}, the MIR flux excess is obvious and becomes progressively more dominant over time as the optical emission decreases.
+As shown in {\bf Figure 2}, the MIR flux excess is obvious and becomes progressively more dominant over time as the optical emission decreases.
 The MIR flux excess can be attributed to the thermal emission from dust at temperatures of 100-1000 K \cite{Fox10,Szalai19}.
-The photospheric radius $R_{\rm BB}^{\rm Opt}$ estimated from the blackbody fitting is shown in Figure~\ref{fig:radius}.
-After day $+141$, $R_{\rm BB}^{\rm Opt}$ decreases continuously with time (Figure~\ref{fig:radius}).
+The photospheric radius $R_{\rm BB}^{\rm Opt}$ estimated from the blackbody fitting is shown in {\bf Figure 3}.
+After day $+141$, $R_{\rm BB}^{\rm Opt}$ decreases continuously with time ({\bf Figure 3}).
 This indicates a progressive deviation of the blackbody photosphere from the expanding CDS (e.g., Figure 7 of \cite{Smith10:06gy}), allowing the CDS to cool to a lower temperature.